Week 10

 Time To Be Political?

-Does getting involved in nonsmokers rights activities sound extreme?
-Maybe - but it can also be a good way to support your decision to stay smoke free.
+Does getting involved in nonsmokers’ rights activities sound extreme?
+Maybe - but it can also be a good way to support your decision to stay smoke-free.
 The American Lung Association is a good place to begin.
-Not only are you affirming your own choice, you are helping to reduce others' exposure to the dangers of tobacco.
+Not only are you affirming your own choice, but you are also helping to reduce others' exposure to the dangers of tobacco.